rcmdnk/homebrew-file/docs/usage.rst

 Then, install packages at the machine A.

-If you set `brew-warp <https://homebrew-file.readthedocs.io/en/latest/brew-wrap.html>`_ or run ``brew file init``, new packages will be written into ``Brewfile.A`` in the same directory as ``Brewfile``.
+If you set `brew-wrap <https://homebrew-file.readthedocs.io/en/latest/brew-wrap.html>`_ or run ``brew file init``, new packages will be written into ``Brewfile.A`` in the same directory as ``Brewfile``.